 Value for project managers/scrum masters

-- Change management — Business analysts help project managers manage project scope, budget and timeline by becoming experts on the requirements of the project.
+- Change management — Business analysts help with change management alongside project managers manage project scope, budget and timeline by becoming experts on the requirements of the project.
 This expertise ensures the team is focused on the goals and allows the business analyst to be the first to communicate when priorities may need to shift or when he or she sees requests alter current scope.
 This results in a more effective project delivery approach that will ensure greater chances for success.
 If the business wants a feature outside of the original project objectives, the business analyst can help clarify and communicate the business value of the feature to help inform decision-makers.